jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2024-03-03-Basic-Tokenizer.md

 ### Pass 5 - Grammer check

-Checks the grammatical correctness and returns the errors if any as list of `ParseError`.
-Input is list of `SentenceGrammar`, `ParsedTokens` and `TokensGroup`.
-Also returns list of `GrammarMatchesPerGroup` for each `SentenceGrammar` inside each group.
+This function **verifies the grammatical correctness** and identifies any errors.
+It takes as input a list of `SentenceGrammar`, `ParsedTokens`, and `TokensGroup`.
+Additionally, it returns a list of `GrammarMatchesPerGroup` for each `SentenceGrammar` within each group.

 ```cpp
 struct WordGrammarDesc